ClubiNew/Bridge/docs/intro.md

 # About

-Bridge is a [Roblox](https://roblox.com/) game framework based on server-controller architecture.
+Bridge is a [Roblox](https://roblox.com/) game framework based on service-controller architecture.

 Documentation is work-in-progress as Bridge is in an early development phase.